 A sturgeon’s diet includes fish, clams, eels, worms and other foods.
 Common baits include smelt, shad, sand shrimp and squid, among others.
 Sturgeon seldom move through fish ladders and over waterfalls, unlike salmon and steelhead.
 But sturgeon with clear access to the ocean move between fresh and salt water, often moving out of the Columbia in the search for food and back to spawn.

 Lately white sturgeon numbers have seen some modest improvements from a few years back, and as of 2017 limited seasons were being considered in the lower Columbia and Willamette rivers, so anglers should keep an eye on regulation changes if they want sturgeon for the table.
-Even outside of any retention opportunity, there still are active (and often excellent) fisheries in the Columbia and Willamette rivers and in a number of coastal estuaries, although retention of these fish has been scaled back and at this update (2014) is catch and release only except in select areas of the upper Columbia and Willamette rivers.
+Even outside of any retention opportunity, there still are active (and often excellent) catch and release fisheries and a modest number of retention opportunities in select areas of the upper Columbia and Willamette rivers.
 Green sturgeon, a less common species in most waters, already were off-limits to harvest.
 Our best advice: Check your state’s regulations before keeping any sturgeon.

 Here are the state’s best white sturgeon fishing spots: